MicrosoftDocs/winrt-api/windows.media.audio/audiograph_createframeoutputnode_1505747890.md

 # Windows.Media.Audio.AudioGraph.CreateFrameOutputNode

 ## -description
-Creates a frame output node from encoding properties.
+Creates a new [AudioDeviceOutputNode](audiodeviceoutputnode.md), with the specified encoding properties, that outputs audio data from the audio graph to app-implemented code.

 ## -parameters
 ### -param encodingProperties
-An object representing audio encoding properties.
+An object representing the audio encoding properties for the frame output node which specifies the sample rate at which the created node will operate.
+Only uncompressed PCM and float formats are allowed.

 ## -returns
 An audio frame output node.

 ## -remarks
-The *encodingProperties* parameter specifies the sample rate at which the created node will operate.
-Only uncompressed PCM and float formats are allowed.

 ## -examples